DrThomasAger/smile/README.md

 In the next example, we provide two modular, composable prompt patterns you can use in your own prompts.

 * The name tag ***(: Smile Prepare***
-* A two-part response process: one "thinking" or preparatory section followed by a second section that leverages that preparation for a more intelligent reply.
+* A two-part response process: one "# Prepare For Reply"  section followed by a second "  # Reply To User Using Preparation" section that leverages that preparation for a more intelligent reply.

-This built-out example will give you a sense of the power of ***(: Smile*** as we begin to stack modular and composable prompt patterns together.
+This is a built-out example that contains many different smiles.
+This will give you a sense of the power of ***(: Smile*** as we begin to stack modular and composable prompt patterns together.

 ```
 (: Prompt language is ***(: Smile*** (